 You’ll manipulate the situation so people feel bad for you.
 And it’s baffling.
 Because you created the mess, even though you’ll argue otherwise.

-They’re never left treading in tears.
+They’re never the one left treading tears.